nathangrove/aicaptcha/README.md

 # AI CAPTCHA Project

 This project aims to create an AI-based CAPTCHA system that can distinguish between human and bot interactions based on user interaction data.
-This is not intended to be a production system, just a playground for my to learn more about neural nets and how to use them.
+This is not intended to be a production system, just a playground for me to learn more about neural nets and how to use them.
 The system uses a neural network model to analyze features extracted from the data of a user interacting with a page and make predictions.
 The project includes a Flask application to serve the CAPTCHA and handle API requests, as well as scripts for training the AI model.

 ## Project Structure